AndreasChristensen89/salary_struggle/README.md

 * ![Footer](/media/readme_pics/footer.JPG)

 ## Subscribe page
-The footer redirect the user there.
+The footer redirects the user there.
 Mailchimp has been used to embed this code, which includes their CSS and JS.
 The header says "Subscribe" and underneath in smaller letter are "to our newsletter"

 * ![subscribe - laptop](/media/readme_pics/subscribe_laptop.JPG)
 * ![subscribe - mobile](/media/readme_pics/subscribe_mobile.JPG)

 ## Index page
 The index page shows a white, black, and grey background forming a stylish and simple looking city overview.
 On this hero-background is where all major links to the site will be, more specifically Login, Register, Play, Profile, and Shop.
 These differs depending on the user, and the status of their profile.
-THe title says: Salary Struggle, and underneath a line, then a smaller header that reads "The quest for a job".
+The title says: Salary Struggle, and underneath a line, then a smaller header that reads "The quest for a job".

 The middle section has a black background with uppercase writings about the game.
 This is meant as light advertising/introduction.
 There are also links to the profile page, and to upgrade to premium membership.
 The content changes according to the user.